-Every wonder what to do with that left over champagne on New Year’s Eve?
-Planning a party and know your guests don’t like the taste of champagne?
-If you answered yes to both of those questions then my Strawberry Champagne Jello Shots are the perfect item to add to your New Year’s Eve party idea list.
+Ever wonder what to do with that left over champagne on New Year’s Eve?
+Planning a New Year’s Eve party and looking for the perfect shot.
+Strawberry Champagne Jello Shots are the perfect item to add to your New Year’s Eve party idea list.

 - 1 cup champagne